heartcombo/simple_form/README.md

 <% end %>
 ```

-By default all inputs are required, which means an * is prepended to the label, but you can disable
+Required fields are marked with an * prepended to their labels.

-it in any input you want:
+By default all inputs are required.
+When the form object has `presence` validations attached to its fields, **SimpleForm** tells required and optional fields apart.
+For performance reasons, this detection is skipped on validations that make use of conditional options, such as `:if` and `:unless`.

+And of course, the `required` property of any input can be overwritten as needed:

 ```erb
 <%= simple_form_for @user do |f| %>